Specifics - IBR analysis:

 - Use Q AGELIST to view the current settings.

 - Update Target size to 5.0% - SET AGELIST SIZE 5.0% - if needed.
 This gives a bigger buffer area.
+(The default is 2%)

 - Update Early writes to yes - SET AGELIST EARLYW YES - if needed.
 This allows unused pages to be written out early.
+(The default is YES) This may not be necessary if using Solid State DASD for paging devices.

 - Update Keep slot to yes - SET AGELIST KEEPS YES - if needed.
 This keeps the storage address longer.
+(The default is YES) This may not be necessary if using Solid State DASD for paging devices.

 Back to top of page